-Activity data: DUKES (BEIS, 2022a), UK and EU ETS (BEIS, 2022b)
+Activity data: DUKES (DESNZ, 2023a), UK and EU ETS (DESNZ, 2023b)

-Emission Factors: Carbon factors are predominantly derived from UK and EU ETS data

-(2005 onwards), from refinery sector reporting (UK Petroleum Industry Association, 2022) and from the 2004 Carbon Factors Review (Baggott et al., 2004), with some solid fuel factors derived from UK research (Fynes and Sage, 1994); non-CO2 EFs are predominantly IPCC defaults
+Emission Factors: Carbon factors are predominantly derived from UK and EU ETS data (2005 onwards), from refinery sector reporting (Fuels Industry UK formerly known as UK Petroleum Industry Association, 2023) and from the 2004 Carbon Factors Review (Baggott et al., 2004), with some solid fuel factors derived from UK research (Fynes and Sage, 1994); non-CO2 EFs are predominantly IPCC defaults (IPCC, 2006).

-(IPCC, 2006).

-An accompanying spreadsheet "Energy\background\data\uk\2023.xlsx" lists all emission factors used in the energy sector, including a full list of references.
-The justification for use of several references, such as UK and EU ETS, the 2004 Carbon Factors Review and Fynes and Sage, are presented in Annex 3.1.3.
+An accompanying spreadsheet "Energy_background_data_uk_2024.xlsx" lists all emission factors used in the energy sector, including a full list of references50.
+The justification for use of several references, such as UK and EU ETS, the 2004 Carbon Factors Review and Fynes and Sage, are presented in Annex 5.1.1.3.

-Table 1.5 gives additional information for common activity data sources.
+Table 1.4 gives additional information for common activity data sources.